Here's How Your Trade Truist Financial Corporation (TFC) Aggressively Right Now

 Analysts’ Opinion of TFC

-Robert W. Baird, on the other hand, stated in their research note that they expect to see TFC reach a price target of $53.
-The rating they have provided for TFC stocks is “Neutral” according to the report published on January 07th, 2021.
+Many brokerage firms have already submitted their reports for TFC stocks, with Keefe Bruyette repeating the rating for TFC by listing it as a “Underperform.”
+The predicted price for TFC in the upcoming period, according to Keefe Bruyette is $49 based on the research report published on July 07th of the current year 2021.

-Jefferies gave a rating of “Hold” to TFC, setting the target price at $55 in the report published on January 07th of the current year.
+Robert W. Baird gave a rating of “Neutral” to TFC, setting the target price at $53 in the report published on January 07th of the current year.

 Insider Trading